oracle/solaris-xorg/open-src/xserver/xvnc/README.txt

   10. Are there known issues or bugs with this feature?
 If so, please provide bug Ids and any known workarounds.

-      See bugster for known bugs.
+      See 10006/X11/VNC in BugDB for known bugs.

   11. How would one recognize if the new feature is working or not working?
       (Note: The engineer will provide as much information as possible at